Meet the Kids

 When Beckett was 12 days old, he was diagnosed with cystic fibrosis, a genetic defect that causes the body’s mucus-producing cells to produce thick secretions.
 For 30 minutes every morning and night, he wears the vest that beats on his chest wall.
 The disease is relentless.

 65 Roses takes its name from how young children tried to say “cystic fibrosis.”
 DeCinces, in the early years of the event, remembers meeting CF children who would die before they were 10.
-But with early diagnosis and medical advances in treatment, CF patients can live well into adulthood.
+But with early diagnosis and medical advances in treatment, many people with CF are living into their 30s, 40s, and beyond.

 “Watching Beckett grow up has been very emotional, and seeing how my family has handled everything to try to give him the best chances at living a full life has made me very proud.”
 Said Amy Williams.
 Beckett’s parents, T.J, who is in real estate, and Amy, who designs new home interiors, are self-employed so they can be home to care for Beckett and their older son, Brody, 4.
 They deal with CF as a family.
 They love.
 They live.
 They play.
 And they pray for a cure.